reidhaegele/GroceryList/README.md

 If you don't have venv installed it will prompt you with how to install it.
 AFter installing it and running the command above, then you will run the following.
 > source environment_name/bin/activate

-To run the server you will cd into the Django backend file and then use the command:
+After getting into the virtual environment you will clone the repo as described above.
+Then, to run the server you will cd into the Django backend file and then use the command:
 > python3 mangage.py runserver

-* This will run the server on localhost port 8000
+This will run the server on localhost with the url" **127.0.0.1:8000/**

 ### Making changes to database
 After editing the model folder you need to run two commands to make sure the database is updated: